ZachBeta/ruby_ai_llm_bot_for_good_discord/README.md

 # Discord Bot for Good Discord

-This is a Rails application that runs a Discord bot powered by LLMs.
+This is a Rails application that runs a Discord bot powered by LLMs via OpenRouter.

 ## Prerequisites